luuranko/datavis2024/README.md

 Online link: [Render](https://datavisproject2024.onrender.com/)

+When opening the app for the first time it loads needed basic data and saves it to local storage.
+Connection issues to the required services may prevent the page from loading.

+The page is mainly designed to be used on Firefox.

 ## Local installation

-System requirements: Node 20+, npm version 10+ Clone the project and run `npm install` in project root.
+System requirements: Node 20+, npm version 10+

+Clone the project and run `npm install` in project root.
 Then run `npm run dev` and open the specified localhost port (5173 by default).

 ## Data sources